RCoeurjoly/Space-Invaders/README.md

 * Simulate sub-module

-Give your submodule is called `file.v`, and the corresponding testbench is called `file_tb.v`, you can simulate the sub-module using:
+Given a submodule called `file.v`, and a corresponding testbench called `file_tb.v`, you can simulate the sub-module using:

 ```
 $ make MODULE=module sim